bosccesar/Project_Live_ATP_Mobile/README.md

 ﻿# Project_Live_ATP_Mobile
-The score tracking andoid app for the tennis referee
+The score tracking android app for the tennis referee

 ## 0 - Hardware lié au projet
 **Galaxy Tab A 10.1"**